Xanax (Alprazolam) Withdrawal Symptoms

 Key takeaways:

-Xanax can lead to serious withdrawal symptoms if abused or stopped abruptly.
-Xanax withdrawal symptoms can include:
+• Xanax can lead to serious withdrawal symptoms if abused or stopped abruptly.
+Long-term Xanax use or misuse in large doses can increase the risk, severity, and duration of withdrawal symptoms.

 Does Xanax cause withdrawal symptoms?